dvreeze/ocp-java-17-learning/doc/chapter06-class-design.md

 There is a catch, though.
 If the *superclass instance method is private*, we have *no overriding*, and the superclass and subclass methods are *distinct methods*, that have nothing to do with each other, and may have quite different return types.

+In order to support *overriding/polymorphism*, all *non-private non-final instance method calls* are so-called *virtual method calls*.
+These are method calls that are *bound to a method at runtime and not at compile-time*.
+For these method calls, the compiler does not have enough information to bind them to methods at compile-time.

 For *static methods* with the same signature in parent and child classes, we have *no overriding but method hiding*.
 The rules for *static method hiding* are the same rules as (above) for *instance method overriding*, plus the additional rule that if the parent class method is *static*, then so must the child class method be static (and the other way around).